The objectives of the ESSA Fellowship program are to recognise:

 - distinguished service to ESSA.

 The attainment of ESSA Fellowship status embodies peer recognition of one’s contributions and accomplishments for the profession, in concert with a continued leadership commitment to ESSA.
+A member with Fellow status shall be an individual who the Board determines to have demonstrated having made an outstanding contribution to the furtherance of the objectives of ESSA and the exercise and sports science profession.

 In applying for Fellowship status of ESSA, the applicant must demonstrate outstanding contributions to ESSA and the exercise and sports science profession, such that they are acknowledged by their peers as outstanding.
 Furthermore, the applicant should provide evidence to demonstrate (through their application) significant contributions to ESSA in the form of: